 This becomes all the more urgent, if internet users are being (unfairly) made to jump through extra hoops to help Google train up its automated systems.
 CloudFlare, please do something, for goodness’ sake!

 People who are sick of encountering CloudFlare's implementation of reCaptcha can use a Virtual Private Netork (VPN) to combat the problem.
 A VPN allows anybody to conceal their real IP address in order to stop CloudFlare detecting their blacklisted IP address.

 If you are wondering whether the IP address you are using is blacklisted, you can check it by:

 Visit Project Honey Pot and enter the IP address to find out its status.

-If the IP address says something like: “The Project Honey Pot system has detected behavior from the IP address consistent with that of a mail server and dictionary attacker”, a VPN could indeed help.
+If the IP address says something like: “The Project Honey Pot system has detected behavior from the IP address consistent with that of a dictionary attacker”, a VPN could indeed help.
 Another option is to ask for it to be whitelisted.